AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-08-16-CS50-Review-Lecture-4-5-and-Why-we-use-hexadecimal-and-linked-lists-day196.md

 ---
-title: CS50 Lecture 4 & 5 Review and Why we use hexadecimal!
+title: CS50 Lecture 4 & 5 Review, Why we use hexadecimal & Linked-lists!
 description: A review and summary of CS50 Lecture 4 and 5
 read: 2 min
 author: Ayo Adesanya